wdeasy/byoc.ninja/README.md

 - use angular / json to update the server list instead of page refreshes.

-If you do not want this to run in /servers subdirectory, you will need to edit the following files:

->app/assets/javascripts/servers.js
->change /servers/servers #servers to /servers #servers

->config/environments/production.rb
->comment out or delete config.relative_url_root = "/servers"

 ### tasks ###

-rake update:servers updates the server list
+rake update:hosts updates the server list
-rake update:protocols checks gameq for any new protocols and adds them. (for use after you git fetch/pull gameq)
-rake update:networks updates servers network info (for updating existing servers when a new network is added)
+rake update:networks updates hosts network info (for updating existing hosts when a new network is added)
 rake update:seats updates seat information from quakecon.org
-rake cleanup:servers removes old servers from the database
+rake cleanup:hosts removes old hosts from the database

 ### Here are the quick and dirty instructions to get this up and running: ###